Catholic Legal Immigration Network, Inc. (CLINIC)

 Light breakfast provided.
 Lunch is on your own.
 Several local options are within short distance of the training site and information will be provided.

-Unlike any training before it, this advanced immigration program management course is unlike any other offered by CLINIC or in the immigration legal field.
-It addresses current topics that immigration program directors face in addition to some of the long-standing challenges in our daily work.
-The training features proven and promising practices as tested by other practitioners across the country within and outside CLINIC’s large network of affiliates.
+Unlike any training before it, this advanced immigration program management course addresses current topics that immigration program directors face, in addition to some of the long-standing challenges in this daily work.
+It features proven and promising practices that have been tested by other practitioners across the country, within and outside CLINIC’s growing network of affiliates.
 Through discussion and small group activities, you will have the chance to put many of these concepts into practice before the session ends.
 Additionally, you will be able to network with your peers who closely understand what it takes to succeed in this role.

 The training will draw from these advanced areas:

 ►Updates to the new DOJ Recognition & Accreditation program

 ►Sharing best practices and resources on conducting large-scale KYRs and Screening Events

 ►Case management policies, procedures, and forms.
 Participants will be asked to bring their case management forms to the training for a thorough review of forms in use and assess them against best practices.
 Attention will be given to developing policies and procedures that can accommodate a higher client demand.
 Expert practitioners will share how they generate and analyze more data using their electronic case management system